27 Ecommerce optimization tips that drive conversions

 Searches for content pages (Return Policy, Contact Us, etc.) may not be your most popular queries, but that doesn’t mean they’re not important.

 Redirects are a perfect solution if your search engine is only configured to search for products.

 Fully utilize user-generated content

-Reduce returns, increase traffic, increase conversion rates, and improve the shopping experience for your customers by providing utilizing UGC
+Ecommerce optimization tips to reduce returns, increase traffic, increase conversion rates, and improve the shopping experience for your customers by utilizing UGC

 Tip #1 Collect and display ratings & reviews – Contributed by Sara Rossio at PowerReviews.com

 Increasingly, consumers are seeking out the opinions of others by reading product reviews.
 Providing this content on your site allows it to be indexed by Google.
 This not only provides you with free content, but helps answer common questions that shoppers will have about your products.
 Since Google tends to prefer fresh content, this can boost your SEO rankings.
 PowerReviews research found that more than a third of shoppers start their purchase journey on Google or another search engine, which points to the importance of having a strong SEO strategy.

 As an added bonus, if your site is structured according to Schema.org standards and you have ratings and reviews, star ratings can display when your product pages appear in search results.
 These “rich snippets” draw attention from shoppers starting the purchase journey on a search engine and can significantly improve click through rates.